iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/Misc/[#028] Weird-ass experience.md

 ## Post
 **Mecha_Giga**<br>
-This is a weird-ass experience I heard from a friend's friend.
+This is a weird\-ass experience I heard from a friend's friend.
 He said that he fell asleep without removing the virtual connection cable.
 He had a dream where he's surfing the net and sending messages to friends.
 After he woke up, he found out that it wasn't just a dream; he actually sent out those messages in real life...
 ## Replies
 **TunaLee**<br>
 Didn't the manual for the chips say that you shouldn't sleep with the cable connected?